inmhallur/tailspin/README.md

 pilot implementation of GUI automation using webdriver

 # Running Tests
+Note: Framework is developed and tested on a mac environment.

 ## Prerequisites
 - maven (ver 2.2.1)
 - jdk (ver 1.7)